MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerDiscovery.md

 # Get-NetworkControllerDiscovery

 ## SYNOPSIS
-Gets network discovery objects for Network Controller.
+Gets the network controller version and the versions of URIs supported by the controller.

 ## SYNTAX